While podcasting has become wildly popular on the Internet, the misuse of podcasting may result in the formation of strict rules and regulations.

 Illegal Use of Copyrighted Material

 If you think that it would be nice to put a musical background on your podcast, think again.
 Most music has copyright restriction, and cannot be used in podcasts without paying substantial copyright fees.
-If you need music, consider using Music Alley a service that provides free music in exchange for attribution to the artist.
+If you need music, consider using Free Music Archive a service that provides free music in exchange for attribution to the artist.

 Likewise, you cannot read the script to a copyrighted play without receiving productions rights from the play's publishing company.
 Scripts that are now in the public domain, such as the works of William Shakespeare are the exception to the rule.